05

 9. Title position during construction.
 Some yards (Feadship cited) retain title until delivery; others transfer progressively.
 This determines who carries insolvency risk and who has repossession rights.

 10. Dispute forum.
-English law plus LMAA arbitration is the practitioner default.
+English law plus London Maritime Arbitrators Association (LMAA) arbitration is the practitioner default.
 Inexperienced reps sometimes accept non-English law or non-LMAA seats that materially weaken the buyer's position.

 A single afternoon's competent legal review at heads-of-terms saves more than the owner's representative fee for the entire project.
 It is consistently not done.